AToal/BIBLE/CODE_OF_CONDUCT.md

 ## **🌍 Our Pledge**

-In the interest of fostering a **diverse and inclusive** community, we pledge to:
+In the interest of fostering a **diverse & inclusive** community, we pledge to:

 ✅ **Be welcoming** to all, regardless of background, experience, or beliefs.
-✅ **Show respect** for different viewpoints and experiences.
+✅ **Show appreciation** for different viewpoints and experiences.
 ✅ **Encourage constructive feedback** and collaboration.
 ✅ **Promote a safe space** where everyone feels comfortable contributing.
 ✅ **Help each other grow** by being patient, kind, and supportive.